104 weekend days + 12 public holidays = 116 days of no work each year.

 Just let that sink in for a while.

 For the mathematicians out there, that means for 33% of our working lives we’re actually on holiday.
-If that’s not enough of a slap across the face, this figure doesn’t even include your entitled annual leave, evenings during the working week (perfect for 5-9 adventures) or unpaid holiday, but we’ll come to these later.
+If that’s not enough of a slap across the face, this figure doesn’t even include your entitled annual leave, evenings during the working week (perfect for 5-9 adventures) or unpaid holidays, but we’ll come to these later.

 It’s quite a startling fact to swallow isn’t it?
 It’s up to us though to recognise this gaping holiday hole in our lives and fill it with as much experience as is humanly possible.
 Once we do this, the possibilities suddenly become endless.

-It’s also been scientifically proven that having a holiday scribbled into your calendar makes you a happier human, so in order to spend your days chirpier than a seagull with a french fry, surely we all need to season our calendars with bucket loads of mini-holidays rather just one big overseas trip?
+It’s also been scientifically proven that having a holiday scribbled into your calendar makes you a happier human, so in order to spend your days chirpier than a seagull with a french fry, surely we all need to season our calendars with bucketloads of mini-holidays rather just one big overseas trip?

 So what are some of the best ways to maximise your time off?
 Here are 4 golden tips…